Arrow (TV series): Series overview

 In season five, Oliver and Felicity recruit a new team of vigilantes to aid their mission, including former police detective Dinah Drake, as the new Black Canary.
 Oliver struggles to adjust to his break-up with Felicity, alongside trying to balance his new role as mayor with the threat posed by the serial killer Prometheus.
 The season also sees the introduction of an antagonistic version of Laurel Lance, known as Black Siren, a doppelganger from Earth-2, who made her debut during the second season of The Flash.
 In the season's flashbacks, Oliver travels to Russia where he joins the Bratva, and is trained by Talia al Ghul, before returning to Lian Yu.

 In season six, Oliver attempts to balance his vigilantism alongside his role as mayor, whilst also being a father to William, following the death of the boy's mother.
 He rekindles his relationship with Felicity, with the pair marrying in the season's Arrowverse crossover.
 A new threat in the form of terrorist hacker Cayden James and his criminal gang emerges.
 When Ricardo Diaz kills James, and with team Arrow facing a bitter split, Oliver is forced to enlist the aid of the FBI, striking a deal that leads to his incarceration in federal prison and his outing as Green Arrow to the public.

-In season seven, Felicity seeks new allies to help catch Diaz, and release Oliver from prison.
-Following his defeat of Diaz and prison release, Oliver and his team are deputized by the SCPD.
-His half-sister, Emiko Queen, emerges as the new Green Arrow; however, it is later revealed she is the leader of terrorist group the Ninth Circle.
-The season features flash-forwards to twenty years into the future, with the now adult William receiving a mysterious message.
-Joining with Oliver's former allies, he discovers his sister, Oliver and Felicity's daughter Mia, and works to save the city from a cyber attack.
+In season seven, Felicity seeks new allies to help catch Diaz and release Oliver from prison.
+Following his defeat of Diaz and his prison release, Oliver and his team are deputized by the SCPD.
+His half-sister, Emiko Queen, emerges as the new Green Arrow; however, it is later revealed she is the leader of the terrorist group the Ninth Circle.
+The season features flash-forwards to twenty years into the future, with the now-adult William receiving a mysterious message.
+Joining Oliver's former allies, he discovers his half-sister, Oliver and Felicity's daughter Mia, and works to save the city from a cyber attack.

 In the eighth and final season, the Monitor recruits Oliver to aid him in his mission to prevent the coming Crisis.
-William, Connor Hawke, and Mia mysteriously time travel from 2040 to the present-day Star City.
-During the Crisis, Oliver sacrifices himself and becomes the Spectre in order to stop the Anti-Monitor.
+William, Connor Hawke, and Mia mysteriously time travel from 2040 to present-day Star City.
+During the Crisis, Oliver sacrifices himself and becomes the Spectre to stop the Anti-Monitor.
 Following their final battle, a new universe is born at the cost of Oliver's life.
 He is then reunited with Felicity in a "paradise dimension", in the final scene of the series.